survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 };
 ```

-Even though we have Babel installed and set up, we are still missing one bit - Babel configuration.
-I prefer to handle it using a dotfile known as *.babelrc* as then other tooling can pick it up as well.
+Even though we have Babel installed and set up, we are still missing one bit: Babel configuration.
+I prefer to handle it using a dotfile known as *.babelrc* as other tooling can pick it up as well.

 W> There are times when caching Babel compilation can surprise you.
 This can happen particularly if your dependencies change in a way that *babel-loader* default caching mechanism doesn't notice.
 Override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache for better control.
 This is where [Node.js crypto API](https://nodejs.org/api/crypto.html) and especially its MD5 related functions can come in handy.

 ### Setting Up *.babelrc*

-At minimum you will need a package known as [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015).
+At a minimum you will need a package known as [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015).
 Given our project uses dynamic `import`s and the feature isn't in the standard yet, we need a specific plugin known as [babel-plugin-syntax-dynamic-import](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import) for that.
 Install them:

 ```bash
 npm i babel-plugin-syntax-dynamic-import babel-preset-es2015 --save-dev